Wilson-Emmanuel/Payment-Service/README.md

 - ```"http://localhost:5050/browser/``` : this is the interface of `pgAdmin` with postgres already configured
 - ```http://localhost:9091/graphiql```: this is the GraphQL playground.
 I have included [some sample snippets](https://github.com/Wilson-Emmanuel/Payment-Service/blob/master/query_snippets) so that you could easily start issuing request once the services are up.

 At this point when the test database is already running, you can run the prepared tests.
-Just go the main project direct as in step 2 and execute the following command
+Open another terminal window (if you executed the `docker-compose up -d` without the `-d` option), then go to the main project direct as in step 2 and execute the following command

 ```$ ./mvnw test```